bradford415/low-power-segmentation/README.md

 python test.py --cfg configs/deeplabv3/deeplabv3_cityscapes_base.yaml
 ```

-## Preparing the Trained Model for the Jetson Evaluation
+## Preparing the Trained Model for Jetson Nano Evaluation
 Follow these steps once you have a trained model and it is ready for Jetson evaluation.

 1. Copy the trained model file ```.pt``` to the ```solution/``` dir.